FeedBurner is not required for podcasting and we recommend that podcasters move off the service.

 In 2005 FeedBurner added support for podcasting at about the same time Apple launched iTunes podcast directory.
 For the first year of the podcast revolution, you either created your podcast feed yourself or you relied on a service such as FeedBurner.

-By 2006, blogging applications such as WordPress, MovableType and LoudBlog became mainstream with podcasting capability available via plugins.
+By 2006, blogging applications such as WordPress, MovableType, and LoudBlog (those last two now being extinct) became mainstream with podcasting capability available via plugins.
 Within a year, the podcasting landscape changed rapidly making FeedBurner’s podcasting capabilities irrelevant.
 Even since, there is a myth that you need to use FeedBurner in order to podcast.

-Note: We are now recommending that Podcasters that are using Feedburner move off the service.
-With the discontinuation of Google Reader, we feel it is only a mater of time before Google discontinues FeedBurner as well.
+Note: With the discontinuation of Google Reader, we feel it is only a matter of time before Google discontinues FeedBurner as well.
 See our transition Guide.

 You can use FeedBurner for your podcast, but keep in mind that if your only reason for using Feedburner is “to podcast,” you could be adding another layer of complexity that is not necessary.